 According to the affidavit, “Price appeared to reach out and grab the end of Officer Lucas’ Taser” and Lucas shot him four times in the upper torso.

-A Texas police officer stands charged with murder in the shooting of a 31-year-old Black man after a preliminary investigation determined his actions were unreasonable, authorities said.
+Lucas was charged with murder this week after a preliminary investigation determined his actions were unreasonable, authorities said.

-Lucas used his Taser and then fired his weapon, hitting Price, the statement said.
-Price died at a hospital, according to the statement.
+Price died at a hospital, the Texas Department of Public Safety said in a statement.
 “The preliminary investigation indicates that the actions of Officer Lucas were not (objectively) reasonable,” it said.

 Full autopsy report expected in six to eight weeks